M-Xue/neovim/README.md

 This config is split into 2 broad categories.
 Core plugins and miscellaneous plugins.
 Core plugins are necessary for this editor to work but misc plugins can be deleted the moment they break.
 I cannot be bothered sweating over 50+ plugins so I will only make sure the core plugins have their functionalities maintained.

-Language support is split into a directory for each (all frontend for webdev is in one directory).
+(Not implemented yet) Language support is split into a directory for each (all frontend for webdev is in one directory).
 Just comment out the languages you don't care about.

 ## Dependencies